cardano-foundation/CIPs/CIP-0118/README-nested.md

 #### New script purposes

-The following two new script purposes are introduced :
+The following two new script purposes are introduced (together with script purpose tags with the same names) :

 1. `SpendOut : Ix → ScriptPurpose`, where the index indicates that a script is being run to validate spending a specific output in `spendOuts`.